PrivateCoffee/andOTP/README.md

 which has sadly been inactive since 2015.
 By now almost every aspect of the app has been changed/re-written so the fork status of the Github repository got detached upon [user request](https://github.com/andOTP/andOTP/issues/145).
 But all credit for the original version and for starting this project still goes to Bruno!

-## Help wanted:
+### Fork Information

-I currently don't have that much time to spend developing andOTP, so any contributions are always welcome.
+This is a fork of the [original andOTP project](https://github.com/andOTP/andOTP) by [Jakob Nixdorf](https://github.com/flocke), which is no longer maintained.
+This fork is maintained by [Private.coffee](https://private.coffee) and aims to keep the app up-to-date with the latest Android versions.
+It is not as thoroughly tested as the original app, so please report any issues you encounter.

-Don't worry, I will still continue to develop andOTP it will just slow down from the incredible speed I had going in the beginning.
+All commits on the main branch trigger a build of an APK, which is uploaded to the [Private.coffee Git](https://git.private.coffee/PrivateCoffee/-/packages/generic/andotp/latest).
+To migrate from the original andOTP app, please create a backup of your data using the original app and restore it using this fork.

 ## Features:

- * Free and Open-Source
+- Free and Open-Source
- * Requires minimal permissions
+- Requires minimal permissions
   - Camera access for QR code scanning
   - Storage access for import and export of the database
- * Encrypted storage with two backends:
+- Encrypted storage with two backends:
   - Android KeyStore
   - Password / PIN
- * Multiple backup options:
+- Multiple backup options:
   - Plain-text
   - Password-protected
   - OpenPGP-encrypted
- * Sleek minimalistic Material Design with three different themes:
+- Sleek minimalistic Material Design with three different themes:
   - Light
   - Dark
   - Black (for OLED screens)
- * Great Usability
+- Great Usability
- * Compatible with Google Authenticator
+- Compatible with Google Authenticator
- * Supported algorithms:
+- Supported algorithms:
   - TOTP (Time-based One-time Passwords) as specified in [RFC 6238](https://tools.ietf.org/html/rfc6238)
   - HOTP (HMAC-based One-time Passwords) as specified in [RFC 4226](https://tools.ietf.org/html/rfc4226)

 ## Backups: